derkyjadex/M8WebDisplay/README.md

 It runs entirely in the browser and only needs to be hosted on a server to satisfy browser security policies.
 No network communication is involved.

-Try it out at https://derkyjadex.github.io/M8WebDisplay/. **Use at your own risk.**
+Try it out at https://derkyjadex.github.io/M8WebDisplay/.

-This is still a work in progress.
-The following have been implemented so far:
+Features:

 - Render the M8 display
 - Route M8's audio out to the default audio output